The walk to the Tama Lakes on Mt Tongariro will take you around 2.5 hours to reach Upper Tama Lakes.

 Drive up past the Chateau and take the next turn to the left on Ngauruhoe Place.
 Drive to the end of the road.
 Three minute drive, all up.
 Again, there is information for you to read before you get under way.

 This was the Waihohonu horse track many years ago.
 The walk starts with red tussock and small patches of Manuka.
 Then into alpine shrub.
 The track is a very comfortable uphill walk to the falls with four small gullies’s to cross.
-In a couple of places it can be a bit sticky.
-For the amount of traffic on this track, you would expect the track to be in a lot better condition.
+When I first did this walk a few years ago there were a couple of places it can be a bit sticky, but it’s all been fixed now with an excellent track.
 You will enjoy the short walk through the mountain beech at the beginning of the track so walk slowly the rest of the walk is in the open.

 Pick your day for this walk.
 The weather can change from sunny with unlimited visibility to a white out in 30 minutes.
 If you get caught out on a whiteout, head back there is no point going any further.

 (1 Hour ) Cross over the Wairere Stream bridge and turn to the left and walk over to the edge of the water fall.
 BE CAREFUL.
 It is a long way down to the bottom of the falls.
 The rocks will be very slippery with the slightest amount of moisture on them.
 Refer to the Taranaki Falls walk for photos and description.

 Cross over the bridge and walk up the gentle hill to the signpost, then turn to the right.
 From here it is up hill for the next 15mins.
 You can see the track wind it’s way up the hill from the signpost.

 At the top, you can see out 3.6ks to the ridge you have to walk along to reach upper Tama Lake.
 7.8ks to the south is Mt Ruapehu.

 Almost there, just a short walk up the dry rocky creek to the turn off to the Tama Lakes (2h 20 min) or walk another (2h 30m) to Waihohonu Hut.